About hearing loss

 Mixed hearing loss

 Mixed hearing loss is a combination of sensorineural hearing loss and conductive hearing loss.
 Causes of mixed hearing loss can be from age-related hearing loss or excessive noise exposure, combined with a history of ear infections in childhood or adulthood, or a perforated ear drum.
 Alternatively it can be related to exostosis, head truama, ear canal atresia, or excessive ear wax.
-After sensorinreaul hearing loss, this is the most common type of hearing loss we see in our clinic.
+After sensorineural hearing loss, this is the most common type of hearing loss we see in our clinic.

 Mixed hearing loss may be treatable though surgical intervention.
 However in many cases, hearing aid use and assisted listening devices are the only treatment option.

-Hearing loss caused by certain diseases/conditions
+Hearing loss caused by certain diseases

 Certain diseases and conditions can lead to hearing loss, including autoimmune diseases, genetic disorders, diabetes, kidney disease, and viral infections such as shingles/ chickenpox.
 Meningitis can also lead to hearing loss.